fantomsam/BLDC-motor-driver/README.md

 # BLDC-motor-driver
-BLDC Driver based on L6234D and MAX4373
+BLDC Driver based on L6234D and MAX4373, designed in Eagle